 Why should children learn this subject?
 Art is important to children's development and being involved in the creation of art expands the ability of a child to interact with the world around them.
 Art provides children with opportunities for self-expression and creativity, and fosters the development of communication skills, problem solving skills and fine motor skills.
-What will children At Brackenwood Junior School, children will: What will children learn to do in this subject?
+Art and design have shaped our history and influenced our culture, and it is important for children to know and recognise ways in which this has happened.
+What will children At Brackenwood Junior School, children will: learn to do in this subject?
 Learn about great artists and designers, understanding the historical and cultural development of their art forms.
+Typicate and analyse works of art by renewand artists.
 Evaluate and analyse works of art by renowned artists.
 Develop a rich vocabulary associated with art, craft and design.
 Develop their skills in drawing, painting, sculpture and other techniques.
 Produce creative works, exploring ideas and recording their experiences.
-Create sketch books to record observations and to review and revisit ideas How will we inspire them?
-Use works of art by renowned artists as starting points.
+Create sketch books to record observations and to review and revisit ideas How will we Use works of art by renowned artists as starting points. inspire them?
 Use the outdoor environment as a stimulus where applicable.
 Teach a range of different techniques and provide access to a variety of materials.
-Display and celebrate children's work.
+Refer to pictures of artefacts from different time periods to generate ideas.
+Link tasks to other National Curriculum subjects were applicable Display and colobrate children's work Display and celebrate children's work.Work with professional artists.